Weak nonlinearity for strong nonnormality: Transient Growth

-As an illustration of the singularization of $e^{-Lt_o}$, parts of the spectra of $e^{-Lt_o}$ and $\Phi(t_o)$ are shown in Fig.~\ref{eq:tgspec} for the plane Poiseuille flow sketched in Fig.~\ref{fig:spois}, a typical flow with component-wise nonnormality \cite{Trefethen93,Schmid07}, associated more specifically for the chosen wavenumbers to the so-called lift-up mechanism.
+As an illustration of the singularisation of $e^{-Lt_o}$, parts of the spectra of $e^{-Lt_o}$ and $\Phi(t_o)$ are shown in figure~\ref{eq:tgspec} for the plane Poiseuille flow sketched in figure~\ref{fig:spois}.
 The red dot at the origin is the null singular eigenvalue of $\Phi(t_o)$ associated with $\bl(t_o)$.
 Since $||P(t_o)||=1$, this singular eigenvalue lies on the $\ez$-pseudospectrum of $e^{-Lt_o}$, meaning that a perturbation of amplitude $\ez$ is sufficient to make the inverse propagator singular.

 Recalling that $L$ is assumed strongly nonnormal, we choose $\ez \ll 1$ as expansion parameter, introduce the slow time scale $T = \ez t$, and propose the multiple-scale expansion